dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 - Windows Phone 8.1 and later

 ## Support for PCs

 You can setup conditional access for PCs that run Office desktop applications to access **Exchange Online** and **SharePoint Online** for PCs that meet the following requirements:

 -   The PC must be running Windows 7.0 or Windows 8.1.

--   The PC must either be domain joined or compliant with the compliance policy.
+-   The PC must either be domain joined or compliant with the compliance policy rules.

-    In order to be compliant, the PC must be enrolled in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and comply with the policies.
+    In order to be considered compliant, the PC must be enrolled in [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and comply with the policies.

     For domain joined PCs, you must  set it up to [automatically register the device](https://azure.microsoft.com/documentation/articles/active-directory-conditional-access-automatic-device-registration/) with Azure Active Directory.

--   [Office 365 modern authentication must be enabled](https://blogs.office.com/2015/03/23/office-2013-modern-authentication-public-preview-announced/), and have all the latest Office updates.
+-   [Office 365 modern authentication must be enabled](https://support.office.com/en-US/article/Using-Office-365-modern-authentication-with-Office-clients-776c0036-66fd-41cb-8928-5495c0f9168a), and have all the latest Office updates.

     Modern authentication brings Active Directory Authentication Library (ADAL) based sign-in to Office 2013 Windows clients and enables better security like **multi-factor authentication**, and **certificate-based authentication**.